Skip to content

 Land improvement fund of Norður-Hérað

 The land improvement fund of Norður-Hérað was established by Norður-Hérað (municipality at the time).
-It was financed by a contribution from Landsvirkjun with the primary objective to revegetate land at least equivalent to the vegetated land submerged to make the Hálslón reservoir.
+It was financed by a contribution from Landsvirkjun with the primary objective of revegetating land at least equivalent to the vegetated land submerged to make the Hálslón reservoir.
 The fund shall also initiate land reclamation at the bars of the Jökulsá á Dal River since decreased water volume increases the risk of erosion on river bars.
 The Icelandic act on land reclamation Act.
 17/1965 states, among others, in chapter 3, article 17, that he, who causes land damage by construction or otherwise, is obliged to compensate for it.
 With the advent of the Kárahnjúkavirkjun power plant, about 32 km2 of vegetated land was submerged to make the Hálslón reservoir.
 Land reclamation has been ongoing since 2003, mainly by applying artificial fertilizer on sparsely vegetated and unvegetated land affected by the power plant, stimulating natural vegetation.
 The fund's advisory board organizes land reclamation procedures, planning, and assessments, but contractors have worked on spreading fertilizer and seed.
 Annual reports of the Land improvement fund of Norður-Hérað from 2003 - to 2019 can be found under the "Further reading" tab (only in Icelandic).

 Land Improvement Fund of Fljótsdalshreppur